qmk/qmk_firmware/keyboards/ploopyco/trackball/readme.md

 This should allow you to more heavily customize the behavior.

 Alternatively, the `process_wheel` and `process_mouse` functions can both be replaced too, to allow for even more functionality.

+Additionally, you can change the DPI/CPI or speed of the trackball by calling `pmw_set_cpi` at any time.
+And tThe default can be changed by adding a define to the keymap's `config.h` file:

+    #define PMW_CPI 1600

 # Programming QMK-DFU onto the PloopyCo Trackball